shawnmckinney/remote-code-execution-sample/README.md

  grant codeBase "file:${user.home}/Development/serial-exploit-sample/-" {
  ```

- For example, if you cloned into '/home/myuser/projects', it would look like this:
+ For example, if you cloned into '/home/myuser/Development', it would look like this:

  ```
- grant codeBase "file:${user.home}/projects/serial-exploit-sample/-" {
+ grant codeBase "file:${user.home}/Development/serial-exploit-sample/-" {
  ```

- Of course depends on the user's home under which the java program runs.
+ Of course this all depends on the user's home dir locale, under which the java program runs.
 If you're not sure, use an absolute path:
  ```
- grant codeBase "file:/home/myuser/projects/serial-exploit-sample/-" {
+ grant codeBase "file:/home/myuser/Development/serial-exploit-sample/-" {
  ```

 3. Build and run the test program.
 Make sure the -Dserial-exploit-sh points to the correct folder on your machine: